crimsonshade/haruka/README.md

 This bot was created just for fun.
 I wanted to learn javascript a bit, and ended up with the fought "oh a discord bot would be cool!"
 So I started working on this one!
 Currently there aren't that much features, and the bot, or let's call her **Haruka** haha, is currently self hostes on my local machine.
 (So she isn't online for the longest time) <br/>
 But I am looking for a solutionfor this problem!

+Also just for information, I googled some Japanese names (because I love Japan, and the japanese culture), and found the Name **[HARUKA](https://japanese-names.info/first-name/haruka-2/)** which means something like *"forever and ever"* or *"beauty ocean"*.
+And it looked beautiful in my eyes, so I called her like that ^^ (and yes, she's a girl haha)

 # Installation

 There are two ways to get the bot on your server. <br/>